 What makes a synthetic backup different from an incremental backup is that the backup server actually produces full backups.
 It does this by combining the existing full backup with the data from the incremental backups.
-The end result is a full backup that is indistinguishable from a full backup that has been created in the traditional way.
+The end result is a synthetic full backup that is indistinguishable from a full backup that has been created the traditional way.

 While this is also true for an incremental-forever backup, the backup server typically stores all of the backup sets on either a large disk array or in a tape library.
-It automates the restoration process so that you don't have to figure out which tape sets need to be restored.
+It automates the restoration process so that you don't have to figure out which backup sets need to be restored.
 In essence, the process of restoring the incremental data becomes completely transparent and mimics the process of restoring a full backup.

-What backup type is best for you?
+Which backup type is best for you?

 - What does your service-level agreement dictate in regard to recovery time?